Over 250 people attended a fantastic series of events with Jews for Judaism director, Rabbi Zalman Kravitz, at ChabadOrlando this past April.

 The presentation encouraged critical thinking and provided answers to questions posed by many faiths about the similarities, differences, and connections between the two faiths.
 The differences are mainly the core reasons why so many individuals come to Judaism and find the answers they seek in the Jewish community.

 Such events as this are a primary joy that Rabbi Zalman Kravitz loves to participate in for furthering the strength of the Jewish community.
-His passion and experience in speaking and teaching his audiences increases individuals’ love and gratitude for the Jewish community, as well as his own.
-This specific event had a positive effect that is always seen with every speech he provides.

 “Our Chabad house tries to have several speakers a year.
 We always look for a few key factors when choosing a speaker: 1. a topic that would draw in a crowd and specifically new people; 2. once they come through the door, they should enjoy the talk; 3. the talk should have toichen.
 It is often hard to find all three.

 Rabbi Zalman Kravitz certainly accomplished all of the above.
 In addition, he was a pleasure to deal with and host.”

 As a thought leader for the Jewish community … Rabbi Zalman Kravitz has committed his life to the education and support of the Jewish community.
 A world-renowned speaker his message inspires, transforms and delights individuals of all ages and backgrounds.
 He is available to speak at your community gathering or special event, on a variety of passionate topics.

 Book Rabbi Zalman Kravitz for your upcoming youth workshop, college program, university lecture, or community forum.
 His flexibility in presentation experience across multiple topics includes leadership skills, the balance between faith and intellect, missionary response, as well as other topics tailored to all audiences.